The Hot New US Wind Market: Crowded East Coast States

 The U.S. installed 9.1 gigawatts of new wind capacity in 2019, the market’s biggest year since 2012, pushing the country’s combined fleet of wind farms to 106 gigawatts, according to new numbers from the American Wind Energy Association (AWEA).

-All wind energy records in the U.S. are on shaky ground right now, with the market in the middle of a historic boom that’s expected to peak this year.
-But by any measure 2019 was a big year for the market, ranking as the third largest on record, fueled by the phase out of the industry’s main subsidy, the production tax credit (PTC).
+All wind energy records in the U.S. are on shaky ground right now, with the market in the midst of a historic boom that’s expected to peak this year.
+But by any measure 2019 was a big year for the market, ranking as the third largest on record, fueled by the phase out of the industry’s main subsidy, the federal Production Tax Credit (PTC).

 Berkshire Hathaway Energy topped perennial leader NextEra Energy in completing more new capacity than any other operator, thanks to the aggressive wind build-out underway at its Iowa utility, MidAmerican Energy.
 NextEra came in second place for new capacity, followed by Avangrid Renewables, Xcel Energy and Enel Green Power, according to AWEA’s figures.

-On the equipment side, GE held onto its position as the leading supplier of wind turbines in its home market, having retaken the top spot from Vestas in 2018.
+On the equipment side, GE held on to its position as the leading supplier of wind turbines in its home market, having retaken the top spot from Vestas in 2018.
 GE claimed a commanding 45 percent share of the market for installed turbines last year, followed by Vestas (33 percent), Siemens Gamesa Renewable Energy (16 percent) and Nordex (6 percent).

-Texas led the nation with 4 gigawatts of new capacity last year, followed by Iowa at 1.7 gigawatts — both new records for those states.
-"Banner years for two of the leading states in the U.S. wind industry," said John Hensley, AWEA vice president for research and analytics.
+Texas led the nation with 4 gigawatts of new capacity last year, followed by Iowa at 1.7 gigawatts — both new records for those states, described as "banner years for two of the leading states in the U.S. wind industry" by John Hensley, AWEA vice president for research and analytics.

 Texas will continue to dominate the market for the foreseeable future, with another 6.2 gigawatts of wind farms under construction at the end of the year.
-Those projects will come on top of the Lone Star state’s nearly 29 gigawatts of operational wind capacity today — a fleet surpassed by only four countries globally, the U.S. included.
+Those projects will come on top of the Lone Star State’s nearly 29 gigawatts of operational wind capacity today — a fleet surpassed by only four countries globally, the U.S. included.

-Yet while Texas will remain a huge wind market for years to come, 2019 saw an important longer-term shift in the U.S. market.
-Thanks to the snowballing offshore sector, states in New England and the Mid-Atlantic market — wind energy minnows, for the most part — stormed up the rankings for projects considered in “advanced development.”
+But while Texas will remain a huge wind market for years to come, 2019 saw an important longer-term shift in the U.S. market.
+Thanks to the snowballing offshore sector, states in New England and the Mid-Atlantic market — wind energy minnows, for the most part — stormed up the rankings for projects categorized as being in an “advanced development” stage.

 Virginia, with a mere 12 megawatts of installed wind today, now has more advanced projects than any other state in the country, due to Dominion Energy’s decision to pursue a 2.6-gigawatt project off the coastline.